 Volkswagen UK expects the most popular set-up to be SE Nav trim with the 2.0 TDI 150 engine, a six-speed manual gearbox and 4Motion four-wheel drive.

-Included among the launch line-up for the new Volkswagen model, which offers seating for up to seven, will be three petrol and three diesel engines ranging in output from 148bhp though to 236bhp.
+The Tiguan Allspace's engine line-up comprises three petrol and three diesel engines, ranging in output from 148bhp to 236bhp.

-Volkswagen’s 148bhp turbocharged 1.4-litre petrol unit kicks off proceedings in an entry level 1.4 TSI featuring Active Cylinder Management that sees it return 47mpg on the combined European test cycle for average CO2 emissions of 135g/km.
-It is accompanied by a turbocharged 2.0-litre petrol engine with either 177bhp or 216bhp in the 2.0 TSI.
+A 148bhp turbocharged 1.4-litre petrol unit kicks off proceedings.
+It features Active Cylinder Management, allowing it to return 47mpg on the combined European test cycle for average CO2 emissions of 135g/km.
+It's accompanied by a turbocharged 2.0-litre petrol engine with either 177bhp or 216bhp.

-On the diesel side, Volkswagen’s widely used turbocharged 2.0-litre engine provides the Tiguan Allspace 2.0 TDI with either 148bhp, 178bhp or 236bhp.
-All the diesels are equipped with an SCR catalytic converter and a 12 litre AdBlue tank to reduce nitrogen oxide emissions.
+On the diesel side, Volkswagen’s widely used turbocharged 2.0-litre engine is available with 148bhp, 178bhp or 236bhp.
+All three diesels are equipped with a 12-litre Adblue tank to reduce NOx emissions.

-The 148bhp 1.4 TSI and 148bhp 2.0 TDI are both sold as standard with front-wheel drive, although the latter can be optioned with Volkswagen’s 4Motion four wheel drive system, which comes as standard on all other Tiguan Allspace models.
+The 148bhp 1.4 TSI and 148bhp 2.0 TDI are both sold as standard with front-wheel drive, although the latter can be specified with Volkswagen’s 4Motion four-wheel drive system, which comes as standard on all other variants.

-There is 215mm added to the overall length of the Tiguan including 110mm added to the wheelbase which allows the interior to accommodate an extra row of two seats or an additional 115 litres of boot space, according to Volkswagen.
+The Volkswagen Tiguan Allspace is a stretched variant of the Tiguan mid-sized SUV; 215mm has been added to the overall length, including 110mm added to the wheelbase, allowing the interior to accommodate an extra row of two seats or an additional 115 litres of boot space.